Why is respect so important?

 Finding out exactly how someone else defines (or recognizes) respect requires engaging them in a conversation, so you can both communicate to each other — and better understand — what respect means to each of you.

-Otherwise, we’re left with trial and error, which, though a valid way to learn (as long as both parties are patient with each other), is more effective when coupled with open communication.
+Otherwise, we’re left with trial and error — which is a valid way to learn (as long as both parties are patient with each other).
+But it is more effective when coupled with open communication.

 Some ideas of respect are, more or less, shared across the board.

-If you sincerely respect someone with authority over you, you probably see them as someone who has a right to tell you what to do, coupled with the wisdom to know what to tell you to do, for the greater good.
+If you sincerely respect an authority figure, you probably see them as someone who has a right to tell you what to do, coupled with the wisdom to know what to tell you to do, for the greater good.

 But why is respect so important?